An introduction to Archival Research

 - Archival Repositories like the Bibliothèque nationale de France may require a fee for a reading card.

-- Other foreign repositories may require letters of introduction, lengthy application processes.
+- Other foreign repositories may require letters of introduction (a letter in English may not be appropriate, you might need a translator), lengthy application processes.
 Some repositories close for extended times over the summer.
 Start your inquiries very early for foreign research.

 Finding Archival and other Primary Materials